 The modern Chinese language part of this course will introduce students to more challenging texts than they have so far encountered.

 The course includes an introduction into Literary Chinese (wényánwén) which is intended for students who have some experience with Modern Chinese and have a knowledge of Chinese characters but have no prior background in the written language of traditional China.
 Modern Mandarin readings in pinyin transcription is used throughout.
 The aim of this part of the course is to teach basic reading abilities in Literary Chinese.

 This course is not available to native or near-native speakers of Chinese.
 If in doubt, contact the Course Organiser.

+The number of weekly contact teaching hours is 4.
 The course consists of 2 components: